jcofe837/jcofe837.github.io/README.md

          <p>I am a freshman at Bob Jones University studying Business Administration.
 I'm also a member of the University Businesss Association and Investment Club.</p>
          <p>
-            I enjoy dirt super late model racing and am actively apart of it by running a of couple dirt late model drivers social media accounts.
+            I enjoy dirt super late model racing and am actively involved in it by providing social media services to a couple of dirt late model drivers.
          </p>
          <p>
             I also enjoy sports such as football and basketball.